 - Deposit US$20,000 in an accredited bank or invest over US$ 20,000 in Real Estate if you are over the age of 50

 - Prove a pension of at least US$800 for single / US$1,000 for a couple if you are over the age of 50

 - Invest over US$ 50,000.00 in Real Estate if you are between 35 and 49 years of age.

 - For retirees who are unwell and need medical care over the age of 35 years, you can get this visa if you have a monthly pension of at least US$1,500.00, a health insurance policy and make a bank deposit of US$10,000

 Tourist Visas and Visa Runs

-While this does require taking your chances with the immigration service, and we’d never promote breaking the law, thousands of freelancers and self-employed people enter South East Asian countries on a tourist visa and then work online.
-They do what is called “visa-runs” where you travel to neighboring countries and come back in with a renewed tourist visa in your passport.
+While this does require taking your chances with the immigration service, and we’d never promote breaking the law, thousands of freelancers and self-employed people enter South-East Asian countries on a tourist visa and then work online.
+They do what is called “visa-runs”.
+In brief, this is where you travel to neighbouring countries and come back in with a renewed tourist visa in your passport.

 If you are genuinely travelling around the region and working is incidental to your travels it will obviously be less of a flag to immigration than if you have been in one country for 6 months and are on your 5th 1-day trip to Laos!

 Here are all the different types of tourist visas for Thailand: